biomarkersParkinson/paradigma/docs/tutorials/_static/gait_analysis.md

 # Gait analysis
 This tutorial showcases the high-level functions composing the gait pipeline.
-Before following along, make sure all data preparation steps have been followed in the data preparation tutorial.
+Before following along, make sure all data preparation steps have been followed in the [Data preparation tutorial](https://biomarkersparkinson.github.io/paradigma/tutorials/_static/data_preparation.html).

 In this tutorial, we use two days of data from a participant of the Personalized Parkinson Project to demonstrate the functionalities.
-Since `ParaDigMa` expects contiguous time series, the collected data was stored in two segments each with contiguous timestamps.
+Since ParaDigMa expects contiguous time series, the collected data was stored in two segments each with contiguous timestamps.
 Per segment, we load the data and perform the following steps:
 1. Data preprocessing
 2. Gait feature extraction
 3. Gait detection